Q: Do I have to wait until you check with my insurance carrier to schedule my surgery? Even if I know it doesn’t require prior- authorization?

 Q: What if I don’t have anyone to stay with me after surgery?
-Can I use a taxi or Trip link to get home?
+Can I use a taxi, rideshare, Trip Link or similar services to get home?
 Can my neighbor just check in on me?

-A: You will need to find someone who can stay in the surgery center during your surgery, drive you home and stay with you for the first 24 hours.
-It is unsafe for patients to be left alone during this time, as they may be light-headed and nauseated from the effects of the anesthesia and the pain medications.
+A: You will need to find someone who can bring you to and stay at the surgery center during your surgery.
+They will need to drive you home and stay with you for the 24 hours.
+It is unsafe for patients to be left alone during recovery time from anesthesia as they may be light-headed, drowsy, foggy or confused and nauseated from the effects of the anesthesia and the pain medications.

 Q: Why does my caregiver need to wait at the surgery center during my surgery?
 Can’t they drop me off and pick me up?

 A: The surgeons have asked that the person responsible for you stay in the surgery center during the entire time of the surgery.
 This person can sit with you while you are being prepared for surgery and waiting for your surgery to start, if you wish.
 Your surgeon will speak with your caregiver as soon as your surgery is over.
 Your caregiver will also be asked to come sit with you in the step down area until you are discharged.
 There, the recovery room nurse will review the post-op instructions with you and your caregiver.

 Q: Can I use the blood test I just had done for my surgery?

 A: Maybe.
 Blood tests must be done within 90 days of your surgery.
 EKGs are generally good for 1 year.

 Q: What if I need to cancel or reschedule my surgery?